SurabhiSood/Tableau-CitiBike/README.md

 Interestingly, the higher average of trip duration was found in age group of 18-22 alongwith the elderly's of specific age of 51 and 72!
 This could be an intereting hidden trend about fitness!

+Finally, the most popular start times are at 8 AM and 6 PM mostly as they are rush hours.